TRAK: TRAK architecture perspectives

-Enterprise Perspective
+Enterprise perspective

 This perspective covers the enduring capabilities that are needed as part of the bigger enterprise.
 These are high level needs that everything else contributes to and form part of the long-term strategic objectives that need to be managed.

-Concept Perspective
+Concept perspective

 The concept perspective covers the logical view of what is needed in response to the capabilities required by the enterprise in the enterprise perspective.
 It covers the logical connection of nodes, for example a service control centre, to other nodes with no recognition of how this might be realised either by organisation or technology.
 It also implies no particular part of a life cycle – it covers everything from concept to disposal ("lust to dust"!).

-Procurement Perspective
+Procurement perspective

 The procurement perspective provides a top level view of the solution to the enterprise capability needs outlined in the enterprise perspective and developed in the concept perspective.
 It provides a way of showing how projects deliver the solutions described in the solution perspective to provide capability.
 It provides a way of showing time dependency between projects and is an essential for investigating capability gaps.

-Solution Perspective
+Solution perspective

 The solution perspective provides views about the solution – whether proposed or realised.
-It covers the parts of ‘systems’ whether human or machine, their exchanges and protocols.
+It covers the parts of 'systems' whether human or machine, their exchanges and protocols.
 The solution perspective describes how organisations and equipment are organised and governed.
 The solution perspective describes how the logical requirements outlined in the concept perspective are realised and shows how the solution(s) realise the capability needed by the enterprise and described in the enterprise perspective.

-Management Perspective
+Management perspective

 The management perspective provides views that describe the architectural task and those relationships that are common across other perspectives.
-It provides ways of defining the scope and findings of the architectural task - structuring the approach and modelling.
+It provides ways of defining the scope and findings of the architectural task – structuring the approach and modelling.

 The management perspective provides ways of describing the normative standards that apply.
 It contains views that provide supporting information to aid the portability and understanding of the model(s).

-TRAK Architecture Viewpoints & Views
+TRAK architecture viewpoints and views

 Each architecture view in TRAK is specified by a corresponding architecture viewpoint.
 The viewpoint is designated using a 'p' in the numbering e.g. a CVp-01 is the architecture viewpoint that specifies a CV-01 architecture view.